Skip to main content

 • Create an audit trail of collaboration (especially when paired with comments): what was flagged, when, and by whom

-Comments are free-text notes attached to a file or record to add context that a tag alone can’t capture.
-Use a comment to explain why something was tagged or to provide instructions (“Flagged as suspicious because the metadata timestamp conflicts with chain-of-custody log”).
-Best practice: Use tags for clear, standardized signals.
-Use comments for details and justification.
+Comments are free-text notes attached to a file or record.
+They allow investigators to provide context that a tag alone cannot capture.
+Use comments to explain why an item was tagged or to record investigative observations.
+For example: